-We drew two non-overlapping 10% subsamples of discharges from the NIS file for each year.
+Prior to the 2005 NIS, we drew two non-overlapping 10% subsamples of discharges from the NIS file for each year.
 The subsamples were selected by drawing every tenth discharge, starting with two different starting points (randomly selected between 1 and 10).
 Having a different starting point for each of the two subsamples guaranteed that they would not overlap.
 Discharges were sampled so that 10% of each hospital's discharges in each quarter were selected for each of the subsamples.
-The two samples can be combined to form a single, generalizable 20% subsample of discharges.
+The two samples could be combined to form a single, generalizable 20% subsample of discharges.
+Beginning with the 2005 NIS, 10% subsamples are no longer provided on the NIS CD-ROMs.
+However, users may still draw their own subsamples, if desired.